-The Times of India reported December 29.n government has cleared a new procurement of up to 15 I unmanned aerial systems from israel, as part of an effrot to increase the country’s surveillance over the northern borders with Pakistan and China.
+The Indian government has cleared a new procurement of up to 15 Heron I unmanned aerial systems from israel, as part of an effrot to increase the country’s surveillance over the northern borders with Pakistan and China.
 The cost of this acquisition is estimated at unmanned aerial vehicles (UAVs) from Israel at a cost of around US$195 million (Rs 1,200 crore.)
-The proposal to procure these UAVs was approved by the Cabinet committee on security headed by Prime Minister Manmohan Singh at its recent meeting, the
+The proposal to procure these Heron UAVs was approved by the Cabinet committee on security headed by Prime Minister Manmohan Singh at its recent meeting, the Times of India reported December 29.

-IBN)is the largest operators of Israeli unmanned systems.
-The flies the and Heron UAVs for reconnaissance and surveillance purposes over the Indian borders in western, northern and eastern regions.
-The Herons are also supporting internal security operations, performing surveillance missions as part of anti-Naxalite counter-insurgency activity in central India. (
+India is the largest operators of Israeli unmanned systems.
+The IAF flies the IAI Searcher II and Heron UAVs for reconnaissance and surveillance purposes over the Indian borders in western, northern and eastern regions.
+The Herons are also supporting internal security operations, performing surveillance missions as part of anti-Naxalite counter-insurgency activity in central India.
+(IBN)

 last year India has embarked on an upgrading of those vehicles, adding satellite communications to extend operating range over long distances and mountainous terrain.
 The army is also operating a fleet of more than 40 Searcher I, II and Heron I vehicles.
-Thealso operates three squadrons of UAVs, operating Seacher II and Heron I on maritime surveillance missions.
+The Indian Navy also operates three squadrons of UAVs, operating Seacher II and Heron I on maritime surveillance missions.